DataDog/documentation/content/en/real_user_monitoring/installation/advanced_configuration.md

 ### Add global metadata

-Once Real User Monitoring (RUM) is initialized, add extra metadata to all RUM events collected from your application with the `addRumGlobalContext` API:
+Once Real User Monitoring (RUM) is initialized, add extra metadata to all RUM events collected from your application with the `addRumGlobalContext(key: string, value: any)` API:

 {{< tabs >}}
 {{% tab "NPM" %}}